tresorit/cwac-endless/README.markdown

 Release Notes
 -------------
+* v1.2.1: fix for `IllegalStateException: The content of the adapter has changed` bug
 * v1.2: made pending view disabled for list item clicks, made fewer mods in BG thread
 * v1.1: merged two pull requests, adding new constructors and `stopAppending()`
 * v1.0.0: made this the official 1.0 release